jkon1513/ASE2018/docs/proposalrough.md

    about it.
 My conditions of satisfaction are that a link will redirect me to wikicu.com.

+ * As a new or existing student, I want to know where all the libraries are.
+My conditions of satisfaction are that I can tap a button and a map will appear on the screen with pins dropped on each library.

+ * As a new or existing student, I want to know where all the coffee shops on campus are.
+My conditions of satisfaction are that I can tap a button and a map will appear on the screen with pins dropped on each coffee shop.

 ## Stretch Goal

 * Plug into SSOL to automate the process of transfer course data to our app.